-Likewise, if at the last minute, a parent comes into the school to pick up a child who is normally expected to ride the bus, please stop by the office to have the child's name removed from the bus check list.
+Likewise, if at the last minute, a parent comes into the school to pick up a child who is normally expected to ride the bus, please notify the office to have the child's name removed from the bus check list.

-When children are to go home or elsewhere on a different bus or to get off the bus at a residence other than their own, their parents must send a note.
+In the event of an emergency, when children are to go home or elsewhere on a different bus or to get off the bus at a residence other than their own, their parents are expected to send a note or notify the office.